palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

     $ fab createrds

-The address for your new EC2 instance will also be added to your current environment's configurations (stored in ``.env``).
-If you already have EC2 host set in your current env, its address will be replaced.
+The address for your new EC2 instance will also be added to your current environment's configuration (stored in ``.env``).
+If you already have an EC2 host set in your current env, its address will be replaced.

 Optional arguments: